 - 1. Place your insertion point in the document where you want the table to appear. - 2.
-Select the insert tab. - 3.
-Click the table command - 4.
-Hover your mouse over the diagram squares to select the number of columns and rows in the table - 5.
-Click your mouse and the table appears in the document. - 6.
-You can now place the insertion point anywhere in the table to add text.
+Select the Insert tab. - 3.
+Click the Table command. - 4.
+Hover your mouse over the diagram squares to select the number of columns and rows in the table.